-There may be opportunities to add course credit equivalencies when new third-party exams are established, or changes may be required due to changes in third-party exams or changes in UW-Madison courses being used for equivalencies.
-When a department, school/college, or other academic or student services unit on campus becomes aware of a new exam or a change in the exam, they may determine a change in the course credit equivalency is warranted.
-Such information should be communicated to the department that serves as the home of the relevant subject and to APIR who can assist in the change process.
-If there are no changes to the third-party exam or the UW–Madison course used in an equivalency, at a minimum, third-party credit by exam equivalencies will be reviewed every seven years.
-The faculty of the relevant department will make an evaluation and determine a recommendation for course credit equivalency for a third-party exam or exam component, either as a new equivalency or a change of an existing equivalency.
-The chair of the department or designee makes a written request via memo to the UCC via APIR.
-The request will specify the third-party exam or exam component, the current course credit equivalency if relevant, and the proposed course credit equivalency.
-The memo will include a rationale for the course credit equivalency and a proposed implementation date.
+When a school/college, academic unit, or other academic or student services unit becomes aware of a new third-party exam or a change to a third-party exam, they may determine that a change in the course-credit equivalency is warranted.
+This information must be communicated to the academic unit that serves as the home of the relevant subject and to Data, Academic Planning and Institutional Research (DAPIR) which will assist in the change process.
+If the UW–Madison course used as an equivalency is no longer offered, the faculty of the relevant department will re-evaluate the third-party exam and recommend a new course-credit equivalency.
+The chair of the department or their designee must submit a written request to DAPIR for UCC consideration.
+The request must specify the third-party exam or exam component, the current course-credit equivalency if relevant, the proposed course-credit equivalency and rationale, and a proposed implementation date.

-The Initial Establishment of Acceptance for a Third-Party Credit by Exam by a New Exam Provider
+The Initial Establishment of Acceptance for Third-Party Credit by Exam by a New Exam Provider

-If a new third-party exam provider is identified as offering credit by exam that is aligned with UW–Madison course offerings, the exam provider must be approved before course credit equivalency is approved.
-In consultation with APIR, the UCC will determine whether there is alignment with UW System policy and ACE/CHEA/AACRO standards and will decide whether to approve the use of exams offered by the provider.
+If a new third-party exam provider is identified as offering credit by exam that is aligned with UW–Madison’s standards and course offerings, the UCC must approve the exam provider before course-credit equivalency is approved.
+In consultation with DAPIR, the UCC will determine whether there is alignment with UW System policy and higher education standards and will decide whether to approve the use of exams offered by the provider.
 Once the exam provider is approved the individual exams can be reviewed and course equivalencies established.
 The department or departments with subject listings in the discipline covered by the exam will review the exam content and make a recommendation using the process described above.
-All existing third-party exam providers with existing UW-Madison equivalencies will be formally approved at the time of policy implementation.

 Changes to Policies Related to the Acceptance of Third-Party Credit by Exam

-Changes to policies related to receiving credit for a third-party exam may be requested via a proposal to the UCC.
-Examples of policies that would be included are classifications of students eligible to receive credit, limitations on the amount of credits, or limitations on when students are eligible to receive credits.
-The request should specify the change to be made including the specific exam providers and exams, the rationale for the change, the anticipated impact and a timeline for implementation of the change.
+Changes to policies related to credit for a third-party exam may be requested via a proposal to the UCC, e.g., classifications of students eligible to receive credit, limitations on the number of credits, or limitations on when students are eligible to receive credits.
+Such a proposal must specify the change to be made including the specific exam providers and exams, the rationale for the change, the anticipated impact, and a timeline for implementation of the change.
 All policy changes must apply to all UW–Madison students within a career.

 Approval and Communication

-- Third party credit by exam will only be recorded for matriculated UW–Madison undergraduates and will only apply to the requirements of a bachelor’s degree program.
+- Third-party credit by exam will be recorded on the official transcript for matriculated UW–Madison undergraduates only and will only apply to the requirements of a bachelor’s degree program.

 - Credits earned do not count toward the 165 excess credit surcharge.

-- If a student submits scores for more than one examination that leads to the same UW–Madison equivalency, credit will only be awarded once.1
+- If a student submits scores for more than one examination that leads to the same UW–Madison equivalency, the credit will be awarded only once.

 - Third-party credit may be removed at the request of the student if it was earned during high school.